 There are many products, including yogurts with active cultures that contain Lactobacillus acidophilus.
 While Lactobacillus acidophilus is advertised as a beneficial probiotic, it is not the same as Lactobacillus Rhamnosus GG (LGG).
 Read the label carefully to be sure you're a getting a product that contains LGG.
 Lactobacillus Rhamnosus survives passage through the human gut to better support the body in overcoming both pathogens and parasites.

 While Probiotics are believed to support a healthy lifestyle, please consult a dietician or doctor before taking probiotics if you are pregnant or taking prescription drugs.
-No information on this site constitutes medical advice - for all health concerns please consult a doctor.

 Probiotics are naturally occurring live bacteria that are available in certain foods.
 Fermented vegetables, sauerkraut and live yogurt are examples that we all know of.
 Probiotic means "promoting life", which suggests that they have a very important role in health because probiotics help to populate your gut with good bacteria.

-After decades of trying to kill bacteria with soap and antibiotics, we are coming to a greater understanding of the symbiotic relationship we have with bacteria in our bodies.
+After decades of trying to destroy bacteria with soap and antibiotics, we are coming to a greater understanding of the symbiotic relationship we have with bacteria in our bodies.
 While some make us sick, others play essential roles in digestion, human immunity and are even thought to produce chemicals that determine our moods.
 Around 100 trillion microorganisms and 500 different species live in every normal, healthy bowel.
 These microorganisms are not normally harmful.
 Quite the opposite in fact!
 Gut-dwelling bacteria keep pathogens (harmful microorganisms) in check and are essential to many digestive processes that enable us to absorb nutrients from food, and they are consequently at the very heart of immune function.

 When gut bacteria become out of balance, for whatever reason, it would appear humans become out of balance too.
-In fact, our gut is populated in a delicately and regularly evolving kaleidoscope of gut bacteria: there are good bacteria, bad bacteria, and very bad bacteria and the situation changes according to diet, antibiotic use etc. When we have an imbalance and the bad bacteria are winning, we are more likely to become ill and even depressed (gut bacteria produce neurochemicals such as serotonin and dopamine that regulate basic psychological processes).
+In fact, our gut is populated in a delicately and regularly evolving kaleidoscope of gut bacteria: there are good bacteria, bad bacteria, and very bad bacteria and the situation changes according to diet, antibiotic use etc. When we have an imbalance and the bad bacteria are winning, we are more likely to become ill and even depressed (gut bacteria produce neurochemicals that regulate basic psychological processes).
 It is now believed that the human gut needs to be diversely populated with a range of competing microbial inhabitants for us to be healthy.

 When people first start taking probiotic supplements, there's a tendency to develop gas and bloating in the first few days.
 Apart from these temporary symptoms, probiotics are generally considered safe as part of a healthy diet.
 Some people however, should avoid probiotics either in foods or supplements, and they include people with weakened immune systems, or cancer patients.
 Speak to you doctor about any concerns.